IgorMarques/GemCounter/README.md

 GEMS:

-bootstrap-sass: 1
+bootstrap-sass: 1 - Twitter's Bootstrap, converted to Sass and ready to drop into Rails or Compass
-simple_form: 1
+simple_form: 1 - Forms made easy!
-validates_cpf_cnpj: 1
+validates_cpf_cnpj: 1 - CPF and CNPJ validations for ActiveModel and Rails
-momentjs-rails: 1
+momentjs-rails: 1 -     Moment.js is a lightweight javascript date library for parsing, manipulating, and formatting date
-bootstrap-daterangepicker-rails: 1
+bootstrap-daterangepicker-rails: 1 - Rails 4.1.x plugin to allow for the easy use of Dan Grossman's Bootstrap DateRangePicker
-kaminari: 1
+kaminari: 1 - Kaminari is a Scope &amp; Engine based, clean, powerful, agnostic, customizable and sophisticated pag
-has_scope: 1
+has_scope: 1 - Maps controller filters to your resource scopes
-draper: 1
+draper: 1 - Draper adds an object-oriented layer of presentation logic to your Rails apps.

 TOTAL: 8